How to Fix WIFI Icon is Missing on Windows 11?

 Run the Network Troubleshooter

 The first thing that you should do when you are facing this problem is to run the network troubleshooter.
 Windows comes with a list of built-in troubleshooters that can sometimes help you fix basic problems.
-While the troubleshooters are not good for issues that are a bit complicated, however, for a problem like this, the Windows Network Troubleshooter is a perfect fit and it can often locate why you are facing this.
-Thus, running the network troubleshooter would be just the first step you should take.
-To run the troubleshooter, follow the instructions given down below:
+While the troubleshooters are not good for issues that are a bit complicated, for a problem like this, the Windows Network Troubleshooter is a perfect fit and it can often locate why you are facing this issue.
+Thus, running the network troubleshooter should be the first step you take.

-2. Then, on the System tab of the Settings window, scroll down a little till you see the Troubleshoot option provided.
+2. Then, on the System tab of the Settings window, scroll down a little until you see the Troubleshoot option provided.
 Open it up.

 Opening up Troubleshoot Settings